dirkleas/miditoyz/README.md

-# clav - clavinova h4x
+# miditoyz - midi toolz for hacking songs for your favorite midi instrument

 a collection of various hacks (h4x) initially focusing the [Yamaha Clavinova CVP-809GP]()